“Chrome Managed By Your Organization” Meaning

 - How to avoid installing potentially unwanted programs

-- How to get rid of Managed By Your Organization from Chrome
+- How to remove Managed By Your Organization from Chrome (Windows)

 For example, your organization’s administrator might put a restriction on sites like Facebook, Twitter, various torrent-sharing sites, adult-only and gambling websites so that users within that organization wouldn’t be able to access these sites no matter the circumstances.
 Once set, these settings cannot be changed by regular user.
 Most of the time, these restrictions are made for the user’s and organizations’ security as well as to create a more productive work environment.